dankunlee/dankunlee.github.io/_posts/2020-09-12-Building-Forum-4.md

 }
 ```

+---
-We can now see by who and when the post has been created.
+We can now see by who and when the post has been created or modified.
 ![image](/assets/images/tutorial1/postman_post2.png)